Yeah, yeah, I just have two more soundbites on this.

 Let's go back to it.

-Uh this is Fox and Friends today.
+This is Fox and Friends today.

-Co-host Ainsley Earhart is introducing and playing clip of me and asking other guests to comment on it.
+Co-host Ainsley Earhart is introducing and playing Clip of Me and asking other guests to comment on it.

 Here's how it began.